theomessin/vue-chat-scroll/readme.md

 # vue-chat-scroll

-A plugin Vue.js 2 that scrolls to the bottom of an element when new content is added within said element.
+A plugin for Vue.js 2 that scrolls to the bottom of an element when new content is added within said element.

 [Live Demo](https://theomessin.github.io/vue-chat-scroll/example)